-Enterprises of all sizes are deploying electronic quality management systems, and reaping the benefits of simpler management, flexibility, mobility and cost-effectiveness.
+Enterprises of all sizes are deploying electronic quality management systems and reaping the benefits of simpler management and higher flexibility, mobility and cost-effectiveness.

-If you are looking to overhaul your back-end business processes, transform GRC management in your company, and are considering your software options to help you to achieve these goals, this three step processes will help you to eliminate suppliers who do not meet your requirements and choose the best software solution to help you to achieve your goals.
+If you're looking to overhaul your quality processes, transform GRC management in your company, and are considering your software options to help you to achieve these goals, this three-step process will help you to eliminate suppliers who do not meet your requirements and choose the best software solution to help you to achieve your goals.

 #1.
 Basic requirements